iyobo/amala/README.md

   // in case you wish to specify your own error handler. errorHandler?: Function;

+  //Set to false to disable default body parser.
+  // Set to true to enable default body parser
-  // body parser options
+  // Set to an object of type https://www.npmjs.com/package/koa-better-body#options to enable body parser with options bodyParser?: Boolean | Record<string,any>;
-  bodyParserOptions?: any;
 }
 ```